llSourcell/path_planning_demo_live/README.md

 * first element of dictionary is a tuple - (x,y) coordinate of an object nearest to it
 * second element is a list of tuples having (x,y) coordinate of all grids traversed i.e all route path
 * third element of dictionary should be number of moves taken for traversal

-##Basic Usage

-Run `main.py` to check the results.
-You can edit the test image from main.py to see different results.

-The `process_image.py` contains the major code.
-Check that script to see the main functionality.
-Follow the comments to undertand the code better.

-`astarsearch.py` contains the implemenatation of A* search algo.
-`traversal.py` contains the script to traverse through the image to find objects/min path.

 ##Dependencies